TatuLund/vaadin-create23/docs/Storefront.PRD.md

 - When no old purchases exist, admin sees no purge notification and no `Purge` button.
 - Clicking `Purge` requires confirmation.
 - Confirming purge deletes purchases older than 24 months and refreshes the grid; deleted count is shown.
-- Purge removes only purchases + purchase lines; users/customers/products remain intact.
+- Purge removes only purchases + purchase lines; users and products remain intact.

 ---